-Athletes will be selected to a National Team program and rated within the athlete depth chart by the Head Coach following the annual selection camp (early May - Mid June), based on present expertise and/or demonstrated potential in the following areas:
+Athletes will be selected to a National Team program and rated within the athlete depth chart by the Head Coach following the annual selection camp (early May - Mid June) OR through an extensive analysis of the athletes' performance during the fall/winter school or club season, based on present expertise and/or demonstrated potential in the following areas:

-- Present technical skill level high level of ball control skills, application of skills to the game and competitive situations, position specific skills. - Tactical abilities abilities to 'read' and respond to game situations, ability to make correct decisions under pressure, and ability to incorporate individual, positional and team tactics as detailed by coaching staff. - On court physical skill aspects Overall physical conditioning, height, jumping ability, speed, strength, agility. - The dynamics of the team as a whole. - Ability to work effectively within the team concept. - Level of commitment to communication with other players and team staff. - Willingness to alter individual preferences and to change to meet the needs of the group and the strategies of the coaches. - Willingness to work within the assigned role(s) for that team. - Willingness to comply with Team and program rules & expectations. - Mental Skills strong work ethic evidenced in training and physical preparation, assertiveness, and leadership evidenced by the ability to work well with others. - Personal characteristics self-motivated and responsible, determined and committed to personal and program goals.
+- > Present technical skill level high level of ball control skills, application of skills to the game and competitive situations, position specific skills. - Tactical abilities abilities to 'read' and respond to game situations, ability to make correct decisions under pressure, and ability to incorporate individual, positional and team tactics as detailed by coaching staff. - On court physical skill aspects Overall physical conditioning, height, jumping ability, speed, strength, agility. - The dynamics of the team as a whole (Team culture) - o Ability to work effectively within the team concept. - Level of commitment to communication with other players and team staff. - Willingness to alter individual preferences and to change to meet the needs of the group and the strategies of the coaches. - Willingness to work within the assigned role(s) for that team. - o Willingness to comply with Team / Program rules & expectations. - Mental Skills strong work ethic evidenced in training and physical preparation, assertiveness, and leadership evidenced by the ability to work well with others. - Personal characteristics self-motivated and responsible, determined and committed to personal and program goals.